-Trustees regularly discuss the short, medium and long term vision for the academy.
-In the short term the vision is to maintain and build on the recent 'good' rated Ofsted, continuing to do what the Academy does well embedding the newly appointed headteacher's ethos and values.
-In the medium term the Academy is keen to expand to three form entry and is currently in the process of developing a CIF bid to the ESFA to fund this expansion.
-Consistency in results in the medium to long term will be the key to the longer term aim of becoming an 'Outstanding' school.
+Trustees regularly discuss the short, medium and long term vision for the Academy.
+In the short term, the vision is to maintain and build on the recent 'Good' Ofsted rating, continuing to do what the Academy does well.
+In the short to medium term the Academy hopes that it will secure approval from the DFE to expand to three form entry.
+If approved, the Academy will become a three form entry school from September 2019.
+A new build will house the oversubscribed Early Years pupils, giving space for extra places.
+Consistency in results in the medium to long term will be the key to the longer term aim of becoming an Ofsted 'Outstanding' school.